Intro: Configurations

 ## Selecting joints

 Often one would like to choose which joints are actually active, that is, which joints are referred to in q.
-This allows one to sub-select joints and work only with projections of the full configuration state.
+This allows one to sub-select joints and work only with projections of the full dof state.
 This changes the joint state dimensionality, including ordering of entries in q.
 The frame state is not affected by such a selection of active joints.

 [ ]: